LawrenceELee/HowToUseExternalJarsAndPackages/README.md

 How to compile your .java using an external jar:
 (This assumes the .java file has 'package com.my.somepkg' at the top.)

-Assume /home/user/code/java/ExternalJar is the "root" directory of this project.
+* Assume /home/user/code/java/ExternalJar is the "root" directory of this project.

-To compile .java:
+* Aalso assumes you have file junit-4.10.jar located in C:\cygwin\home\user\bin\junit4.10\ directory

-javac -cp ".;C:\cygwin\home\user\bin\junit4.10\junit-4.10.jar"
+1) Go to "root" directory of your project.

-com/my/somepkg/MyTestRunner.java
+2) To compile .java:

-To run .class:
+   javac -cp ".;C:\cygwin\home\user\bin\junit4.10\junit-4.10.jar" com/my/somepkg/MyTestRunner.java

-java -cp ".;C:\cygwin\home\user\bin\junit4.10\junit-4.10.jar"
+3) To run .class:
-com.my.somepkg.MyTestRunner
+   java -cp ".;C:\cygwin\home\user\bin\junit4.10\junit-4.10.jar" com.my.somepkg.MyTestRunner

 If not package is specified, then it assumes current directory.
 And you can omitt path to .java and .class files respectively.